#DYK: climate action is supported

 5. What about investments by Country?

-Yes, you can also access the country aggregate plans and progress, right down to specific programmes by intervention field.
+You can also access the country aggregate plans and progress, right down to specific programmes by intervention field.
 Below you can use the country filter to view other countries and make comparisons of their overall progress over time by using the year filter.
 It really is a detailed tracking process!

-The provision allowing a 40% weighting to zero-weighted ERDF and CF intervention fields used in Thematic Objective 4: Low carbon economy and Thematic Objective 5: Climate change and risk prevention is not included in the calculations made in this story or in the underlying data.
+The provision allowing a 40% weighting to otherwise zero-weighted ERDF and CF intervention fields used in Thematic Objective 4: Low carbon economy and Thematic Objective 5: Climate change and risk prevention is not included in the calculations made in this story or in the underlying data.
 That leads to a minor understatement in this story.

 6. What about practical examples?